 In Ireland, where Halloween originated, the day is still celebrated much as it is in the United States.
 In rural areas, bonfires are lit as they were in the days of the Celts, and all over the country, children get dressed up in costumes and spend the evening “trick-or-treating” in their neighborhoods.
 After trick-or-treating, most people attend parties with neighbors and friends.
 At the parties, many games are played, including “snap-apple,” a game in which an apple on a string is tied to a doorframe or tree and players attempt to bite the hanging apple.
 In addition to bobbing for apples, parents often arrange treasure hunts, with candy or pastries as the “treasure.”
 The Irish also play a card game where cards are laid face down on a table with candy or coins underneath them.
 When a child chooses a card, he receives whatever prize is found below it.

-A traditional food eaten on Halloween is barnbrack, a kind of fruitcake that can be bought in stores or baked at home.
+A traditional food eaten on Halloween in Ireland is barnbrack, a kind of fruitcake that can be bought in stores or baked at home.
 A muslin-wrapped treat is baked inside the cake that, it is said, can foretell the eater’s future.
 If a ring is found, it means that the person will soon be wed; a piece of straw means that a prosperous year is on its way.
 Children are also known to play tricks on their neighbors, such as “knock-a-dolly,” a prank in which children knock on the doors of their neighbors, but run away before the door is opened.